Help us direct you to the right place to sign up

 As the provider of the Services, CompStak is only a forum and is not liable for any statements, representations, or omissions made through Your (or other Visitors’) Creative Content.
 Any opinions, advice, purported facts, or recommendations expressed therein are those of the Visitors who make them, and not those of CompStak; CompStak does not endorse any opinion, purported fact, recommendation or advice expressed therein.
 Likewise, it is your responsibility to exercise due care and caution (for your privacy, safety, and identity, among other concerns) when posting your Creative Content or accessing the Services.

-10. The Commercial Real Estate Data and Information Available On the Servies
+10. The Commercial Real Estate Data and Information Available On the Services

-We utilize our Members and leading edge technology to build and maintain the most comprehensive, accurate and up-to-date database possible of information regarding commercial properties, including building information, completed lease deal information (such as rental rates, leased square footage, tenant names, real estate broker names and salesperson names), and related property, tenant and market information (collectively, “CompStak Data”).
+- We utilize our Members and leading edge technology to build and maintain the most comprehensive, accurate and up-to-date database possible of information regarding commercial properties, including building information, completed lease deal information (such as rental rates, leased square footage, tenant names, real estate broker names and salesperson names), sales transaction information (including, but not limited to price, buyer, seller, cap rate and NOI), and related property, tenant and market information (collectively, “CompStak Data”).
 We maintain security measures to reasonably safeguard the data and its use.

-Information Collected.
-The Services make the following subsets of CompStak Data about commercial properties available to our Members: lease deal information (which may include, but is not limited to, rental rates, leased square footage, lease terms, floor(s) leased, landlord concessions, tenant names, real estate broker name, salesperson name, etc.), and related building information (which may include, but is not limited to, landlord name, address, building name, building agent, year built, building class, etc.).
+- Information Collected The Services make the following subsets of CompStak Data about commercial properties available to our Members: lease deal information (which may include, but is not limited to, rental rates, leased square footage, lease terms, floor(s) leased, landlord concessions, tenant names, real estate broker name, salesperson name, etc.), transaction information (including, but not limited to price, buyer, seller, cap rate and NOI), and related building information (which may include, but is not limited to, landlord name, address, building name, building agent, year built, building class, etc.).

 11. Intellectual Property